12 Wardrobe Tips For Your Personal Branding Photo Shoot

 11. Wear neon colours or busy prints

-Bright, flashy clothing may be fun to wear in a casual setting (or an EDM concert) but it can be fairly distracting and jarring to look at for a long time, making it a poor choice for your photo shoot wardrobe.
+Bright, flashy clothing may be fun to wear in a casual setting, or an EDM concert if that’s how you roll 😉 but it can be fairly distracting and jarring to look at for a long time, making it a poor choice for your photo shoot wardrobe.
 Even if neon colours or prints represent your brand, it’s better to incorporate them subtly through your jewelry, a scarf, or props like office supplies, and keep the other visual elements of the shoot simple.
 Otherwise, they’re bound to overpower the image, causing viewers to be more focused on your wardrobe than on you.

 12. Show too much skin